 The following guidelines are in response to negative comments, criticisms on social media:

-- Inappropriate comments—such as hate speech, derogatory attacks on individuals, profanity and commercial content/spam—will be hidden or removed from social media, when possible (can’t hide tweets).
+- Incendiary comments—such as hate speech, derogatory attacks on individuals, profanity and commercial content/spam—will be hidden from social media, when possible (can’t hide tweets).

 - Comments that highlight a specific issue requiring attention by a unit or department will be forwarded to the appropriate contacts for direct response or action.
 OCM will post a standard response (e.g. Thank you for bringing this to our attention.
 We have informed XXXX of your concerns.).
 General and/or personal complaints (e.g. I don’t like the food choices at the SAC, it was too cold in my classroom, college is too expensive, etc.) generally will not be deemed an issue that requires forwarding or a social media response.